Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems: Problem Formulation

-To reduce the convergence rate, we allow $\gamma(t)$ and $w_{ij}(t)$ to depend on a parameter $T_0\geq 0$ which dictates how many trust observations a legitimate agent collects before it decided to trust one of its neighbors.
-We specify $\gamma(t)$ and $w_{ij}(t), \:i\in\LL$, $j\in\Ni\cup\{i\}$, precisely later on in Section \ref{sec:algorithm}. \paragraph{The update rule for the malicious agents} Malicious agents $i\in\MM$ choose values arbitrarily in the set $\XX$.
-We assume that their actions are not known, and thus we do not model them.
+To increase the convergence rate, we allow $\gamma(t)$ and $w_{ij}(t)$ to depend on an arbitrary parameter $T_0\geq 0$ which dictates how many trust observations a legitimate agent collects before starting to execute the distributed optimization protocol.
+We specify $\gamma(t)$ and $w_{ij}(t), \:i\in\LL$, $j\in\Ni\cup\{i\}$, precisely later on in Section~\ref{sec:algorithm}. \paragraph{The update rule for the malicious agents} Malicious agents $i\in\MM$ choose values in the set $\XX$ and they may or may not collaborate in choosing their values.
+We assume that their actions are not known, and thus we do not model them, but assume the worst-case scenario instead in our analysis.
 For simplicity of exposition, the dynamic \eqref{eq:legitimate_update_opt_gradient_selfish} captures malicious inputs, where an adversarial agent $i\in\MM$ sends all its legitimate neighbors identical copies of its chosen input $x_i(t)$ at time $t$.
-Let us denote by $x_{ij}(t)$ the input of a malicious agent $i$ to a legitimate agent $j$ at time $t$, then $x_{ij_1}(t)=x_{ij_2}(t)$ for every $j_1,j_2\in\LL$.
+Let us denote by $x_{ij}(t)$ the input of a malicious agent $i$ to a legitimate agent $j$ at time $t$, then $x_{ij_1}(t)=x_{ij_2}(t)$ for every $j_1,j_2\in \Ni\cap\LL$.
 Nonetheless, our analytical results also hold for byzantine inputs where an adversarial agent $i\in\MM$ can send its legitimate neighbors different inputs at time $t$.
-In this case $x_{ij_1}(t)$ need not be equal to $x_{ij_2}(t)$ for every $j_1,j_2\in\LL$.
+In this case $x_{ij_1}(t)$ need not be equal to $x_{ij_2}(t)$ for every $j_1,j_2\in \Ni\cap\LL$.